-9. Design and mail materials. – Flyers, postcards, brochures and capital campaign packages mailed directly to a targeted audience yield amazing results.
-Invite area neighbors and schools to Fall Festivals, concerts, and vacation Bible school by mailing out postcards.
+9. Design and mail materials – Fliers, postcards, brochures, and capital campaign packages mailed directly to a targeted audience yield amazing results.
+Invite area neighbors and schools to Fall festivals, concerts, and vacation bible school by mailing out postcards.

 10. Develop and monitor mailing lists – Most church software programs have the capability of building a member mailing list based on specific demographics.
 Your church marketing team can use several mailing lists to target campaigns and elicit a specific response.

 11. Design, print, and mail a monthly newsletter – In spite of email’s popularity, direct mail is still a viable option for marketing your church.
 Members may still prefer getting a printed newsletter in their mailbox to keep abreast of church news and special events.